ribs.emitters.GradientArborescenceEmitter

 RuntimeError – This method was called without first passing gradients with calls to ask_dqd() and tell_dqd().

-Samples a new solution from the gradient optimizer.
+Returns a new solution from the gradient optimizer.

 Call :meth:`ask_dqd` and :meth:`tell_dqd` (in this order) before calling :meth:`ask` and :meth:`tell`.

-a new solution to evaluate.
+A new solution to evaluate.

 Gives the emitter results from evaluating solutions.